Price Experimentation and Interference: Biases: Analysis and Change of Sign

 First, note that by Proposition \ref{pr:bias} we obtain the following bias characterizations:

-As discussed in Proposition \ref{pr:bias}, bias increases with increasing cross-effects between treatment and control groups.
-More specifically, the bias is influenced by the degree to which the control (or treatment) group detracts demand from its counterpart in response to a marginal price hike in the latter group.
+As discussed in Proposition \ref{pr:bias}, bias increases as interference effects between treatment and control groups increase.
+More specifically, the bias is influenced by the degree to which the control (or treatment) group cannibalizes demand from its counterpart in response to a marginal price change in the latter group.